Key Takeaways

 The more you know about the potential risks and drawbacks of student credit cards, the more prepared you'll be to use your credit card responsibly.
 You may even consider using an alternative to traditional credit cards, such as becoming an authorized user on another person's account or applying for a secured credit card.
 Before you apply, consider a few challenges that college students might face with credit cards.

-Damaging your credit score and history
+Damage to your credit score and history

-When you get your first credit card, it’s easy to lose sight of the fact that you have to pay for the purchases you charge to the card.
+When you get your first credit card, it’s easy to lose sight of the fact that you must pay for the purchases you charge to the card.
 As a busy college student, you might also miss the due date if you’re not used to managing regular payments.
 Late or missed payments can lead to a poor credit score, and it can take a long time to repair your credit history.

 If you’re not able to pay your credit card in full by the due date, you’ll have to pay interest on the balance unless you have a 0% intro APR.
 Even if you have a low introductory interest rate, you’ll still have to pay the money back eventually.